-Material: Kisspanic represents more than the Latin American bond shared among a trio of co-founders.
+Material: Kisspanic represents more than a Latin American bond shared among a trio of co-founders.
 It’s a story of a three-piece band that began to form in Chile when Rudi Meibergen met drummer Fer Fuentes at a college called Escuela Moderna de Música.
-It is also a narrative that climaxed in Los Angeles when Meibergen and Thomas Rojo were introduced to each other by the renowned music producer, Darryl Swann.
-Thus, Kisspanic played their first live show in September of 2018.
+It is also a narrative that climaxed in Los Angeles when Rudi Meibergen and Thomas Rojo were introduced to each other by the renowned music producer, Darryl Swann.
+Shortly thereafter, Kisspanic played their first live show during September of 2018.
 And in January of 2019, they released their debut LP, Stereotape, a Latin rock album with an infusion of funk and post-punk revival.
 The single, “Orta Historia en el Mar,” shares many of the alternative-rock components that are featured in “Scar Tissue” by the Red Hot Chili Peppers.

 Musicianship: All three members of Kisspanic currently reside in Los Angeles.
 Nevertheless, they have made the collective decision to cater to the Spanish speaking market with songs like “Lo Normal Se Esconde.”
 Lead singer and guitarist Rudi Meibergen serves as the band’s primary songwriter.
 His radio-friendly lyrics and pop-chord progressions are the foundation upon which the rhythmic bass guitar riffs of Rojo are built.
 Some of Meibergen's compositions feature lead vocalist sections by the band’s drummer, Fer Fuentes.
 The progressive rock song “No Solo Tu Lealtad” showcases the vocal interplay of Rudi Meibergen and Fer Fuentes quite well.